Ketamine Assisted Psychotherapy

 - After treatment care and guidance are provided.

-After ketamine, your minds is more open to new ways to processing.
+After ketamine, your mind is more open to new ways to processing.
 This is due to the activation of novel neuronal pathways that when combined with psychotherapy leads to healthy neuroplasticity.

 This brain remodeling results in opening your mind and discover new ways to integrate positive change in your life.